The Album (Blackpink album): Commercial performance

-The Album debuted at the top spot of the Gaon Albums Chart.
-On October 7, it was reported that the album broke the record of first week sales on Hanteo among girl groups, with 590,000 copies sold in just one day after its physical release date.
-The album's eight songs combined on the Billboard Global 200 chart drew 333.3 million streams and 70,000 downloads worldwide in the tracking week ending October 8, according to MRC Data.
-The album debuted at number two on the UK albums chart becoming the highest-charting album by a Korean girl group or female artist on the chart.
+The Album debuted at number two on the UK Albums Chart, becoming the highest-charting album by a Korean girl group and Korean female artist on the chart.
 It was also the best-selling cassette album of the week, shifting 5,700 copies on the format.
-In 2020, Blackpink has charted five different songs in the United Kingdom in a single year, more than any other Korean act.
+In 2020, Blackpink charted five different songs in the United Kingdom in a single year, more than any other Korean act.
 By the end of the year, The Album was the country's fifth best-selling cassette record and among the ten biggest releases from a female artist.
 In Ireland, The Album arrived at number six on the Irish Albums Chart.
 The album reached the top ten in many other European territories, including Finland, Flanders, Germany, Hungary, Lithuania, Norway, Poland, Scotland, Slovakia, Spain and Sweden, and the top twenty in the Czech Republic, France, Italy, the Netherlands, Switzerland and Wallonia.

 The Album was also successful in Oceania.
-In Australia, it debuted at number two on the ARIA albums chart.
+In Australia, it debuted at number two on the ARIA Albums Chart.
 Moreover, "How You Like That", "Ice Cream", "Bet You Wanna" and "Lovesick Girls" entered the top 50 of the ARIA Singles Chart.
-In New Zealand, the album debuted at number one on the New Zealand albums chart.
-"Lovesick Girls", "Bet You Wanna", and "Pretty Savage" charted in the top 10 of the New Zealand Hot singles chart, and "Crazy Over You" placed thirteenth.
+The album debuted at number one on the New Zealand albums chart, becoming the first album by a female Korean act to top the chart and the first album by a female group to do so since The Pussycat Dolls's PCD in 2005.
+"Lovesick Girls", "Bet You Wanna", and "Pretty Savage" charted in the top 10 of the New Zealand Hot Singles chart, and "Crazy Over You" placed thirteenth.

+The album's eight songs collectively drew 333.3 million streams and 70,000 downloads worldwide in the tracking week ending October 8, according to MRC Data.
+All songs debuted in the top 70 of Billboard Global 200 and the top 50 of the Global Excl.
+US, with five songs entering the top 20 of the latter.
+It was led by the album's title track "Lovesick Girls", which debuted at number two on the Global 200.
+Outside the U.S., it debuted at number one on the Global Excl.
+U.S. with 114 million streams and 17,000 downloads sold, becoming the first chart-topper by a female artist.
+According to the International Federation of the Phonographic Industry (IFPI), The Album was the fifth best-selling album worldwide in pure sales in 2020, marking Blackpink's first album to rank in the top ten.

 Track listing

 Personnel

+Credits adapted from album liner notes and Tidal.